-The MEngSc project provides a good pathway into working in industry and research and further opportunities for postgraduate students to explore concepts or research ideas already encountered at an advanced level.
+The ME project provides a good pathway into working in industry and research and further opportunities for postgraduate students to explore concepts or research ideas already encountered at an advanced level.
 It serves as an important indicator of how well students are able to bring together what they have learnt at an undergraduate and postgraduate level as well as from any relevant work experience.
 It also plays an important role in the final grading of degrees.

-At the end of MEngSc Project B, students will be able to:
+At the end of ME Project B, students will be able to:

 - 1. Develop a design or a process or investigate a hypothesis following industry and professional engineering standards. - 2.
 Critically reflect on a specialist body of knowledge related to their project topic and the various facets and practical issues and challenges encountered in their project work. - 3.
 Apply scientific and engineering methods to solve an engineering problem.
 Demonstrate the solution, e.g show the working of their designed prototype, simulations or experimental setup - 4.
 Analyse data objectively using quantitative and mathematical methods. - 5.
-Demonstrate written communication in professional and lay domains, through a written final report on their research topic detailing the motivation, background, selected research methodology, detailed design, testing, critical analysis and discussion of the results obtained.
+Demonstrate oral and written communication in professional and lay domains.
+Specifically, deliver a written final report on their chosen research topic detailing the motivation, background, selected research methodology, detailed design, testing, critical analysis and discussion of the results obtained.
+Also produce a poster which encapsulates their project work including their key contributions and findings.